Cafe137/multichain-widget/README.md

 ## Gas spike handling

 There is an error which is easy to detect: `Details: FeeTooLow, EffectivePriorityFeePerGas too low 0 < 1, BaseFee: 2783571`.
 This should be handled by retrying the transaction with a higher gas price.

+## React version dependency

+It seems that the app only works with React 18+.
+This may not be compatible with Bee Dashboard using React 17 (due to Material UI 4 dependency).
+It would be best to upgrade Bee Dashboard to React 18 and Material UI 5.
+React 18 is already 4 years old.